Sygan/Dont-Break-The-Chain/README.md

 Don't Break the Chain Generator
 ===============================

-My fork allows to start the calendar from any day and allows to set monday as first day of the week so not to follow religous stuff. :)
+My fork allows to set monday as first day of the week so not to follow religous stuff. :)

 Original readme:
 ===============================